cash stack icon

 As with other ISAs, the interest earned is exempt from income tax.

-How an 18-month fixed rate ISA works
+How an 18-month ISA works

 After opening an 18-month cash ISA, you will need to add money to your account.